 2024 FESTIVAL MAIN SLATE ANNOUNCED!

 Discover the lineups for DOC NYC’s US, International and Metropolis Competitions and more, including more than 50 US and World Premieres!
-(Pictured: SPACE COWBOY)
+(Pictured: SECRET MALL APARTMENT)

 OPENING NIGHT: BLUE ROAD – THE EDNA O’BRIEN STORY